 How will Increased Freight Volumes Respond to Normal Conditions Down the Road?

-A fair estimate to make is that the increase in freight volume demand is likely to equally and oppositely decrease from expectations under normal circumstances for each week the increase occurred.
+Looking ahead, a fair estimate to make is that the increase in freight volume demand is likely to equally and oppositely decrease under normal circumstances for each week the increase occurred.
 Its duration may also echo this pattern, enduring for a similarly equivalent time opposite of the increase.
-If increased freight volumes in CPG and other essential goods lasts two months, we can conclude that two months of decreased volume is likely to follow once circumstances return to normal accounting for a reasonable standard deviation.
+If increased freight volumes in nondurable goods last one month, we can conclude that one month of the decreased volume is likely to follow once circumstances return to normal accounting for a reasonable standard deviation.

 Prepare Your Network for an Ebb and Flow in Coming Months